Privacy Policy for hsalearning.ie

 • Traffic to and from the IT system is monitored and controlled through Firewalls and/or Intrusion Detection Systems.

-• Backup and data restore procedures are defined, documented and clearly linked to roles and responsibilities.
+• Backup and data restore procedures are defined, documented and clearly linked to roles and

 • Backups are given an appropriate level of physical and environmental protection consistent with the standards applied on the originating data.

-• Execution of backups is monitored to ensure completeness.
+• Execution of backups is monitored to ensure

-Mobile/Portable devices
+Mobile/Portable Devices:

 • Mobile and portable device management procedures are defined and documented establishing clear rules for their proper use.